abhiimali/snappit/README.md

 ```
 http://localhost:8000/add/
 ```
 Select a category from the dropdown menu, and choose a photo file to upload.
-Click the "Upload" button to submit the form.
+Click the "Submit" button to submit the form.